idiolect/hunkbot/README.md

 # hunkbot
-Hunkbot is a very basic nodejs script that checks for mentions on the social network Peach and responds with a randomly selected picture from an imgur album.
+Hunkbot is a very basic nodejs script that checks for mentions on the social network Peach and responds with a randomly selected picture from a location that you specify.
 You will need:

 A Peach account
-An imgur developer account
+Image hosting
-Some environment variables set with Peach and imgur account details
+Environment variables that describe image hosting, Peach account

-Right now, imgur account details are required as hunkbot assumes that a private album is in use.

-The script itself does not loop, it is a one-shot operation.
-The included hunkbot.sh script can be used to loop hunkbot indefinitely, with a default delay of 120 seconds between checks.
+The node.js application itself does not loop, it is a one-shot operation.
+The included hunkbot.sh script can be used to loop hunkbot indefinitely, with a default delay of 60 seconds between checks.
 Change the argument provided to the sleep command in the script to adjust this.

 Usage:
 npm/yarn install // install dependencies